Users and roles

 The No Privileges role also has a Default finder setting.
 If you have created custom finders for the domain, you can select any of these to be the default finder for this role.

-You cannot modify the permissions that the default roles have but you can grant or rescind access to applications, dashboards and panels.
+You cannot modify the default role permissions, but you can grant or remove access to applications, dashboards, and panels.

 Administrators can create an unlimited number of custom roles for a Devo domain.
-It can be useful, especially in large organizations, to limit each user to the specific features of the application relevant to their job.
-A custom role can be assigned a default finder but only if their permissions include View finders.
+This can be useful, especially in large organizations, to limit each user to the specific features of the application relevant to their job.
+A custom role can be assigned a default finder, but only if given View permissions on finders.

 Users with a custom role assigned are represented with this iconin the header of the navigation pane.

 If a user is assigned multiple roles, the effective permissions for that user will be the sum of the permissions of each role.
 Similarly, the user will have the ability to choose from the list of default finders associated with their roles.

 Consider the specific application features that may be required for different user profiles.
 By creating granular custom roles that grant access to specific features, you can more easily control the permissions that each user possesses.
 You will be able to grant or rescind access to features as needed by assigning roles to or removing roles from application users.
 See Managing roles for more info.